6 min read

 Unlocking Your Inner Compass

-Why is Self-Reflection Important?
-Self-reflection is important as it contributes to people's continuous professional development it can help to identify skills gaps and identify where those skills need to be developed.
+Self-reflection is important as it contributes to people's continuous professional development.
+It can help identify skills gaps and identify where those skills need to be developed.
 Self-reflection is a powerful tool to have and use in most professions.
-In consulting for example, it can help to identify areas where it may be possible to provide a better service for clients.
-It is a useful tool for analyzing processes and identifying where improvements could be made.
-Identifying these processes may save time and could cut costs saving on timely reattends to client premises for instance.
-Self-reflection is an important tool because it allows people to review their activities and determine what went well and what not so well and determine what could have been done better.
-When individuals want to develop themselves in their role self-refection is an important tool because it will help them to explore opportunities and gain new experiences which can be used to developing new products, processes and services.
+In consulting, for example, it can help identify areas where it may be possible to provide a better service for clients.
+It is a useful tool for analysing processes and identifying where improvements could be made.
+Identifying these processes may save time and could cut costs, saving on timely reattends to client premises.
+Self-reflection is an important tool, it allows people to review their activities and determine what went well and what did not.
+And then helps individuals determine what could have been done better.
+When individuals want to develop themselves in their role, self-reflection is an important tool because it will help them to explore opportunities and gain new experiences which can be used for developing new products, processes and services.
 Self-reflection is a powerful tool for consultants because it allows them to build a clear picture of who they are and what interests them.

 Increased self-awareness